cthoyt/language/02_terms.md

 For brevity, the long forms will be introduced, but thereafter the short forms will be used.

+Two general categories of biological entities are represented as BEL Terms:
+**abundances** and **processes**.

+### Abundances

+Life science experiments often measure the abundance of a type of thing in a given sample or set of samples.
+BEL Abundance Terms represent classes of abundance, the abundances of specific types of things.
+Examples include the __protein abundance of TP53__, the __RNA abundance of CCND1__, the __abundance of the protein AKT1 phosphorylated at serine 21__, or the __abundance of the complex of the proteins CCND1 and CDK4__.

+### Processes

+BEL Process Terms represent classes of complex phenomena taking place at the level of the cell or the organism, such as the biological process of __cell cycle__ or a disease process such as __Cardiomyopathy__.
+In other cases, BEL Terms may represent classes of specific molecular activities, such as the kinase activity of the AKT1 protein, or a specific chemical reaction like conversion of superoxides to hydrogen peroxide and oxygen.

+Measurable biological parameters such as __Blood Pressure__ or __Body
+Temperature__ are represented as process BEL Terms.
+These BEL Terms denote biological activities that, when measured, are reduced to an output parameter.

 ## Physical Entities

 The following BEL Functions represent classes of abundances of specific types